punxaphil/maxi-media-player/README.md

 ## Installation
 ### HACS
-Just add the URI to HACS's custom
+Add the URI to HACS's `Setings` > `CUSTOM REPOSITORIES`

 ### Manual
+Download the resources, as you would do with all other modules.

 Add the custom card as a module, like this:
 ```yaml
 resources: